nasa/icarous/README.md

     $./run.sh GS

-Waypoints can be uploaded from MAVProxy using the `wp` command.
-An example waypoint is provided in `Java/params`
+Waypoints can be uploaded from MAVProxy using the `wp` command, e.g.,

 	wp load InputData/flightplan.txt

-Geofence can be uploaded from MAVProxy using the `geofence` command.
-An example geofence file is provided in `Java/params`
+Geofence can be uploaded from MAVProxy using the `geofence` command, e.g.,

 	geofence load InputData/geofence.xml

 Once waypoints and geofence are uploaded, the mission can be started from MAVProxy as follows:

     long MISSION_START